c3er/dice/README.md

 # Dice Substitution

+A dice substitution on a single HTML page.
 Useful if you want to play a board game or similar and don't have some dice to hand.